French presidential candidates enter final day of campaign | Politics

 - France

-Macron is going to Figeac, a town deep in France's southern heartland, and is due to speak there during the afternoon.
+Macron was later set to travel to Figeac, a town deep in France's southern heartland where Mélenchon came in second place in the first round of voting, and was due to speak there during the afternoon.

-Le Pen is in the north, in Etaples, at a marketplace near Le Touquet -- a pointed choice on the final day of campaigning given that it is the constituency in which Macron himself votes.

 "I call on the French to check for themselves and form an opinion by reading what I propose to do to respond to the rampage that was Emmanuel Macron," she said.